WHAT IS A FARM WALL?

-Because your garden shouldn’t be limited by space constraints or bad soils.
+Your ability to grow your own food shouldn’t be limited by space constraints or poor soils.
+That’s why we created the Farm Wall™.

 You don’t even need a wall!